GenericMappingTools/pygmt/doc/contributing.md

 ### Code Style

-We use some tools to to format the code so we don't have to think about it:
+We use some tools to format the code so we don't have to think about it:

 - [Black](https://github.com/psf/black)
 - [blackdoc](https://github.com/keewis/blackdoc)